(Image: DonkeyHotey/flickr/cc - Adapted from Nick Solari's Flickr photostream)

 Bernie's difficult path to the nomination just got a little rockier, but it's still three months to the Democratic National Convention in Philadelphia.
 If there's anything I've learned from my years in presidential politics, it is to expect the unexpected, and that three months is an eternity in a political campaign.
 Anything can happen.

 As they have tried to do throughout this campaign, the corporate media and political establishment are once again trying to coronate the Clintons before the votes are counted.
-In an affront to the democratic process, some are even calling for Bernie to get out of the race.
+In an affront to the democratic process, some even call for Bernie to get out of the race.
 This a slap in the face to millions of voters in ten states, three U.S. territories and the District of Columbia who have not yet had their say in who the Democratic nominee should be.
 Sanders surrogate Tim Robbins said it best at a campaign rally in Wisconsin:

 "We are no longer surprised.
 We get it.
 You want Bernie to go away.
 You want your anointed candidate to win."